Cent'anni a Panzanoo

 (Project in progress)

 I had come to see the old workers’ village of Panzano, in Monfalcone, the place where my great-grandparents worked a little over a hundred years ago.
-And as I looked at the houses, the lighthouse at the entrance to the shipyard and the lines of bicycles ridden by workers speaking exotic languages speeding past me, a strange feeling of temporal confusion came over me.
-I quickly felt that this was one of those very particular places where time folds in on itself, and that the ringing of bells and the clicking of spokes were the active ingredients of a time loop that has lasted for a hundred years.
+Seeing the houses, the lighthouse at the shipyard's entrance, and the streams of bicycles ridden by workers with exotic tongues whirring around me, a strange sense of temporal confusion washed over me.
+I quickly realized that the old workers’ village of Panzano is one of those very particular places where time coils upon itself, the ringing of bells and the clicking of spokes being the active ingredients of a time loop that has lasted for a century.

-Here, time seems to have come to a standstill, even as people around me tell me how much the city has changed due to the strong migratory pressures of recent years.
-I could feel the scent of worry and bitterness in their words, even though when I arrived in Monfalcone I felt that vibration born in cities that simmer with diverse cultures.
+Here, time seems to have stood still, even as those around me say the city has changed since the migratory waves of recent years.
+I caught the scent of anxiety and bitterness in their words, yet upon my arrival in the municipality, I felt that vibration typical of cities simmering with a blend of different cultures.